 Sales and Marketing

 One of the industry's leading direct sellers, Pampered Chef offers eight consultant career levels, from Pampered Chef Consultant to National Executive Director.
-The company's 65,000 independent sales reps sell its kitchen gadgets through 1 million in-home Cooking Shows annually.
+The company's 60,000 independent sales reps sell its kitchen gadgets through 1 million in-home Cooking Shows annually.
 The company has had about 12 million customers.

 Up to 90% of the company's kitchen products are exclusive to The Pampered Chef.
 The kitchen gadget company also focuses on demonstration parties as part of a bride's wedding registry to generate sales revenue.
 The Pampered Chef's staff of home economists, food scientists, dieticians, chefs, and product developers tests and develops more than 400 recipes each year.